Reinforcement Twinning for Hybrid Control of Flapping-Wing Drones

-Figure \ref{fig_wpjp} (top) provides additional details on the assimilation, showing the normalised cost over the training episodes.
-This cost decreases by 3 orders of magnitude for the two buffering strategies during the first 50 episodes.
-After that, it oscillates, indicating further calibrations of the weights $\bm{w}_p$.
-This is also due to new trajectories that are saved in the assimilation buffer as shown in Figure \ref{fig_wpjp} (bottom), which shows the update percentage of the assimilation buffer.
-The assimilation buffer following the minimum error strategy is more often updated across the training.
+Figure~\ref{fig_case2_learningControl_a} also shows that maximizing the variance of the assimilation buffer leads to slightly faster convergence than minimizing trajectory-to-target error.
+This difference is explained by the state distributions reported in Figures~\ref{fig_assimBuffer_maxVar} and \ref{fig_assimBuffer_minErr}.
+With the minimum-error strategy, the stored trajectories cluster strongly near the target state, which promotes overfitting and reduces the diversity of the training data.
+By contrast, the maximum-variance strategy preserves a broader coverage of the state space.
+Nevertheless, both strategies yield successful model assimilation, as reflected by the overall linear trends relating real and virtual states.
+The lowest Pearson correlation coefficients are observed for the pitching dynamics, indicating that rotational motions remain the most difficult to capture, especially under the minimum-error strategy where the pitch angle remains concentrated near zero.
+Although additional weighting could be introduced in equation~\eqref{eq_Jp} to reduce model failure further, the current level of accuracy already provides useful guidance to policy learning.

-Finally, Figure \ref{fig_q} on the right depicts the Q-value averaged over the mini-batches sampled from the replay buffer throughout the training.
-The Q-value exhibits an initial overshoot attributed to the overestimation bias of the DDPG algorithm \cite{Fujimoto2018}.
-Subsequently, it decreases and converges, with faster convergence when using the reinforcement twinning algorithm.
-This improvement results from the transitions saved in the replay buffer when the model-based policy interacts with the real environment.
-These transitions allow to train the critic network in action-state spaces with higher potential rewards, leading to better updates of the model-free policy according to equation \eqref{eq_policy_grad}.
-The model-based policy allows then to improve the model-free policy, which in turn improves the model-based policy through the twinning of the model and the policy cloning.
-This demonstrates the symbiotic functioning of the two agents.
+Finally, Figure~\ref{fig_q} reports the Q-value averaged over the mini-batches sampled from the replay buffer during training.
+An initial overshoot is observed, which can be attributed to the well-known overestimation bias of DDPG \citep{Fujimoto2018}.
+The Q-value then decreases and converges, with noticeably faster stabilization under RT than under purely model-free learning.
+This improvement results from the transitions collected when the model-based policy is deployed in the real environment: these transitions populate the replay buffer with higher-value state--action pairs and therefore improve critic training, which in turn improves the model-free policy update in equation~\eqref{eq_policy_grad}.
+The model-based branch thus accelerates the model-free one, while the model-free branch enriches the data available for model assimilation.
+This mutual reinforcement illustrates the symbiotic nature of the RT framework.